The Lifelong Learning Mindset: Develop Skills for Continuous Growth

-To understand the lifelong learning concept, we’ll examine its origin and connectivity with similar ideas for a clear perspective on lifelong learning principles in professional life.
-Additionally, we’ll discuss the soft skills involved in developing a lifelong learning mindset and becoming a lifelong learner.
+To understand the lifelong learning concept this video examines its origin and connectivity with similar ideas for a clear perspective on lifelong learning principles in professional life.
+Additionally, it shows the soft skills involved in developing a lifelong learning mindset and becoming a lifelong learner.

 - “The Republic” by Plato, translated by Benjamin Jowett, updated 2021